TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 -   For each member with persistent data, the backup includes disk store files for all stores containing persistent table data.

 -   Configuration files from the member startup.

--   gemfirexd.properties, with the properties the member was started with.

 -   A restore script, written for the member's operating system, that copies the files back to their original locations.
 For example, in Windows, the file is restore.bat and in Linux, it is restore.sh.